hail-is/hail/python/hail/docs/sql.rst

 Impala
 ------

 Each VDS should be registered in the Hive metastore to allow Impala to query it (Impala uses Hive's metastore to store table metadata).
-This is done by creating an external table in Hive, the "external" part means that the data is managed by an entity outside Hive (and Impala).
-The table schema is read from the *_metadata* file in the VDS file hierarchy.
+This is done by creating an external table in Hive, the "external" part means that the data is managed by an entity outside Hive (and
+Impala).
+The table schema is read from one of the Parquet files in the VDS file hierarchy.

 To generate a Hive file: